skwag81/EHRA/README.md

 ## Disclaimer

 The software is provided *as is* for research and educational use.
-Always verify simulation settings and results on your specific machine and tooling before production.
+The software is provided as is for research and educational use.
+Always confirm the input Excel template, hazard intensity ranges including subdivision, solver settings, and results on your specific seismic PRA example, carefully.